rmak05/RISC-V_Assembler_and_Pipeline_Simulator/README.md

     ./main.exe
     ```

-    To run the code with a display of simulation in automatic mode :
+    To run the code with a display of simulation in automatic mode (automatically runs each clock cycle with a delay) :

     ```bash
     ./main.exe display automatic